OpenModelica/OpenModelica/doc/UsersGuide/source/mdt.rst

 If you have problems using MDT, make sure that OPENMODELICAHOME is pointing to the folder where the OpenModelica Compiler is installed.
 In other words, OPENMODELICAHOME must point to the folder that contains the Open Modelica Compiler (OMC) binary.
-On the Windows platform it’s called omc.exe and on Unix platforms it’s called omc.
+On the Windows platform it's called omc.exe and on Unix platforms it's called omc.

 Using the Modelica Perspective
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~